a16z/jolt/book/src/how/r1cs_constraints.md

 The uniformity of the constraint system allows us to heavily optimize both the prover and verifier.
 The main changes involved in making this happen are:
 - Spartan is modified to only take in the constraint matrices a single step, and the total number of steps.
-Using this, the prover and verifier can efficient calculate the multilinear extensions of the full R1CS matrices.
+Using this, the prover and verifier can efficiently calculate the multilinear extensions of the full R1CS matrices.
-- The commitment format of the witness values is change to reflect uniformity.
+- The commitment format of the witness values is changed to reflect uniformity.
 All versions of a variable corresponding to each time step is committed together.
-This affects nearly all variable committed to in Jolt.
+This affects nearly all variables committed to in Jolt.
 - The inputs and witnesses are provided to the constraint system as segments.
 - Additional constraints are used to enforce consistency of the state transferred between CPU steps.

-These changes and their impact on the code are visible in the `r1cs/spartan` module.
+These changes and their impact on the code are visible in [`spartan.rs`](../../../jolt-core/src/r1cs/spartan.rs).